apache/spark/docs/streaming-kinesis-integration.md

 	</div>
 	</div>

-    - `streamingContext`: StreamingContext containg an application name used by Kinesis to tie this Kinesis application to the Kinesis stream
+    - `streamingContext`: StreamingContext containing an application name used by Kinesis to tie this Kinesis application to the Kinesis stream

 	- `[Kinesis stream name]`: The Kinesis stream that this streaming application receives from
 		- The application name used in the streaming context becomes the Kinesis application name